Ghini/ghini.desktop/doc/users.rst

 Managing Users
 ==============

-.. note:: The Bauble users plugin is only available on PostgreSQL based databases.
+.. note:: The Ghini users plugin is only available on PostgreSQL based databases.

-The Bauble User's Plugin will allow you to create and manage the permissions of users for your Bauble database.
+The Ghini User's Plugin will allow you to create and manage the permissions of users for your Ghini database.

 Creating Users
 --------------